MenesesGHZ/glitch/README.md

     ```

 ### Usage
 Once the binary file called **Glitch** has been generated you are ready to go.
-To see more details about how to use this software you can type on your command line:
+To see more details about how to use this software you can type on your command line: ```./Glitch --help```
-    ```bash
-    ./Glitch --help
-    ```

 Which is going to display the following message:
 ```bash
 Options: